 Sure.
 On just about every social platform, you can find me under the name Sentient Future.
 That’s Instagram, Facebook, you name it.
 I have my own podcast as well.
 The intent around any of that is that I’m trying to create content that is innately valuable to you, that saves you time, and it’s worth more time to you than the time it takes you to consume it so it’s net positive.
 That’s really the goal.
 Yeah, beyond that, there’s e-mail addresses.
 My website gives you a little bit more information with different links, and that’s sentientfuture.earth.
 If you’d like to visit it, I’m always happy to…

 Chris Ippolito 41:40

 “.earth,” you don’t see that too often.

 Allen Funston 41:43

 No, it was a different one, but it sort of fits the ideas nicely.
-And just for intrinsically motivating reasons I want to help as many people as possible save years effectively in their life because they know themselves better and are spending less time that they ultimately regret, which is a way of looking at time is wasted, really.
+For intrinsically motivating reasons, I want to help as many people as possible save years effectively in their life because they know themselves better and are spending less time that they ultimately regret, which is a way of looking at time is wasted, really.
 That’s really the goal.

 Chris Ippolito 42:08